microsoft/BUILD25-LAB331/docs/docs/lab-2-web-research.md

 Tavily retrieves information from the web about the topic and displays snippets of the results.

-!!! tip
-    Tavily offers several options to alter the quality and quantity of the search_results.
-    To specify the number of search results use the `max_results` parameter.
-    To determine the depth of the search set the `search_depth` parameter to `basic` or `advanced`.
-    Advanced returns higher quality results but takes longer.

 ## **Lab Excercise**

 1. Examine the code in `lab2a_web_research.py`.